freenandes/topo-da-mente/content/music/flying_saucer_attack.md

 https://www.discogs.com/master/21723-Flying-Saucer-Attack-Flying-Saucer-Attack

 Dirty, grainy, reverberated guitars.
 Just how I like it.
 Channeling some Jesus and Mary Chain.
 All tracks are go.
-Suede cover is excellent.
+The Suede cover is excellent.
 The ambient tracks are a delight.

 ###### LP cover